TheStoicBear/Stoic-DART/installation/install.md

         description = 'Used to saw off all sorts of stuff including a GPS tracker!', client = {
             usetime = 900,
-            export = 'Stoic-Dart.PlayerRemoveDart'  -- Calls the 'FireDart' export from client.lua
+            export = 'Stoic-DART.PlayerRemoveDart'  -- Calls the 'FireDart' export from client.lua

         }
     }